oceanprotocol-archive/OEPs/12/README.md

   }

 ```

 * The agent involved, could be a prov:Person, prov:Organisation or prov:SoftwareAgent
+ - The label is a free-form string
+ - an optional "ocn:did" to indicate the DID
 ```
 "agent": {
     "ocn_prov:ocn_abvfwi89sjek": {